Reducing Retinal Blindness Worldwide

 Current Research Interests

-Ischemic retinopathies are caused by impaired retinal blood supply because of retinal vessel regression or vascular occlusion occurring in various diseases, such as diabetic retinopathy, retinopathy of prematurity, and retinal vascular occlusion.
-Among eye diseases, these conditions affect a large population of patients often resulting in irreversible vision loss due to the development and growth of abnormal new vessels after a period of retinal ischemia.
-This process is referred to as retinal neovascularization.
-These abnormal vessels are leaky and fragile, resulting in vitreous hemorrhage, epiretinal or subretinal fibrosis, and tractional retinal detachment.
-At present, therapies for retinal neovascularization are limited, not always effective, and have considerable side effects.
-The goal of this project is to develop a novel, effective and inexpensive approach to selectively eliminate abnormal blood vessels in the retina without affecting normal blood vessels.
+retinal vascular occlusion, affect a large population of patients, often resulting in irreversible vision loss due to the development and growth of abnormal new vessels after a period of retinal ischemia.
+This process is referred as retinal neovascularization.
+At present, therapies for ischemic retinopathy mainly target retinal neovascularization and the treatments are limited, not always effective, have considerable side effects, and are expensive.
+Dr. Zhang’s goal is to develop a novel, effective and inexpensive approach to treat ischemic retinopathy – to selectively eliminate abnormal blood vessels in the retina without affecting normal blood vessels.

-Plans for 2023
+Plans for 2024

 Specific Aims: